Tuesday, 22 December 2009

 * Are your employees happy?

-observe them throughout the day.
+Don't ask them directly, but observe them throughout the day.
 Watch, listen and learn.

 Employees who like their jobs don't watch the clock for quitting time, aren't habitually late, don't have poor body language, don't spend time on personal phone calls, and don't look like they never smiled.
 Observe how they interact with customers.
 Not everyone is a match for direct contact with